bseltz-cohesity/scripts/python/isilonCFTtest/README.md

 The performance test is performed in three phases:

-* An initial snapshot is created (or you can choose an existing snapshot that is hours or days old)
+* An initial snapshot is created (or you can choose an existing snapshot)
 * Wait some length of time (usually 24 hours) to allow changed files to accumulate on the file system, then create a second snapshot, and create a change file tracking job between the two snapshots
 * Wait for the change file tracking job to complete, and report job duration

 ## List existing snapshots

-If you want to use existing snapshots for the first snapshot, second snapshot or both, you can list the existing snapshots:
+If you want to use existing snapshots for the first snapshot, second snapshot, or both, you can list the existing snapshots:

 ```bash
 ./isilonCFTtest.py -i myisilon \